cascadiajs/2014.cascadiajs.com/proposals/bookmarklets-ftw_llkats.md

 Together, we'll explore the history of bookmarklets, creating your own bookmarklets, useful workflows and tools (especially the browser developer console), and maybe demonstrate a few fun bookmarklets.

-##Speaker Bio
+## Speaker Bio

 ![](https://avatars1.githubusercontent.com/u/578156)

-Lydia Katsamberis is a Senior Front End Engineer at Aol.
-Previously, she was a Front End Engineer at gdgt.com, and a web developer for United Business Media.
+Lydia Katsamberis is a Javascript Engineer at craigslist.
+Previously, she was a Senior Front End Engineer at AOL, Front End Engineer at gdgt.com, and a web developer for United Business Media.
 Lydia loves JavaScript, is a Midwesterner at heart, and enjoys naps in the sun with her cat, Molly.

 Connect with her online on Twitter at [@llkats](https://twitter.com/llkats) or visit her website at [llkats.com](http://www.llkats.com).